croaky/blog/articles/vim/format-sql-on-save.md

-# vim / format on save
+# vim / format sql on save

 When I save a `.sql` file in Vim, it auto-formats it with [pgFormatter](https://github.com/darold/pgFormatter)